mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 as an annotated Jupyter notebook)

 This section details the computation of the channel capacity of the simple genetic circuit shown in [@Fig:ch3_fig05].
-As detailed in XXX the channel capacity is defined as the mutual information between input $c$ and output $p$ maximized over all possible input distributions $P(c)$ [@Shannon1948].
+The channel capacity is defined as the mutual information between input $c$ and output $p$ maximized over all possible input distributions $P(c)$ [@Shannon1948].
 In principle, there is an infinite number of input distributions, so the task of finding $\hat{P}(c)$, the input distribution at channel capacity, requires an algorithmic approach that guarantees the convergence to this distribution.
-Tkačik, Callan, and Bialek developed an analytical approximation to find the
-$\hat{P}(c)$ distribution [@Tkacik2008a].
-The validity of their so-called small noise approximation requires the standard deviation of the output distribution
-$P(p \mid c)$ to be much smaller than the distribution domain.
+Tkačik, Callan, and Bialek developed an analytical approximation to find the $\hat{P}(c)$ distribution [@Tkacik2008a].
+The validity of their so-called small noise approximation requires the standard deviation of the output distribution $P(p \mid c)$ to be much smaller than the distribution domain.
 For our particular case, such a condition is not satisfied given the spread of the inferred protein distributions shown in [@Fig:ch3_fig04].

 Fortunately, a numerical algorithm can approximate $\hat{P}(c)$ for discrete distributions.
 In 1972 Richard Blahut and Suguru Arimoto independently came up